 I applied inland as I wanted the work permit – problem was, processing times were delayed and instead of receiving it six months into the application, I was advised it would be a year or more*.
 Turns out it didn’t matter so much anyway as the ski resort I was working at experienced the worst winter in years and was closed much of the season.
 I decided to take an opportunity to go home to the UK, my first visit in over two years.
 I was taking a risk in leaving the country while having an inland application in process, but by then I had my work permit and felt it was unlikely I would be refused entry.

 While in the UK, I found out that a decision had been made on my application.
-A little after my return to Canada (I had no trouble getting back in), I received a letter stating that I would be granted PR, but had to wait for an interview in Vancouver.
-And here lies another downside of an inland application – rather than enter Canada at any border (airport, land or ferry) like an outland applicant would do, to receive my PR I would have to ‘land’ at an immigration office instead.
+A little after my return to Canada (I had no trouble getting back in), I received a letter stating that I would be granted PR.
+The downside was that I had to wait for an interview in Vancouver as I had applied inland.
+Rather than enter Canada at any border (airport, land or ferry) like an outland applicant would do, to receive my PR I would have to ‘land’ at an immigration office instead.

 The waiting time to land at the Vancouver office (my nearest landing office) was six months.
 Ouch.
-I was grateful that my application had been processed reasonably quickly (11 months compared to the expected 18) but to wait another six months just for a formal ‘landing’ seemed ridiculous.
+I was grateful that my application had been processed reasonably quickly (11 months compared to the expected 18.
+Waiting another six months just for a formal ‘landing’ however seemed crazy.

 Landing in Vancouver